16 Open House Scripts & Tools To Gain Clients

 Buyers will have questions or concerns about the property, neighborhood, or certain features, and how well you address these may be the most important points to sway their decision-making process.
 Thoroughly answering questions shows your knowledge of the market and the property and alleviates their doubts.
 Whether it’s concerns over the age of the roof, the school district, or what kind of growth the neighborhood might see in the future, thoughtful and well-informed responses build trust.

-12. The Neighborhood Expert
+12. The neighborhood expert

 The detailed, relevant information you provide about the neighborhood often proves to be the deciding factor in their choice.
 This can help gain their trust and respect for your knowledge of the area.
 Example: